Nael-Studio/nael-platform/examples/auth-http/README.md

 - Load configuration with `@nl-framework/config`
 - Share a MongoDB connection between the ORM and Better Auth via the new auth module helpers
-- Mount the Better Auth request handler under `/api/auth/*`
+- Auto-mount the Better Auth request handler under a configurable `/api/auth/*` prefix via the provided module
 - Attach the authenticated session to every request with the provided middleware

 ## Prerequisites